 Start screen, landing page with two Call-to-actions, find out more on page + enquiry (talk to a specialist)

-Let’s assume you are ready to talk to the specialist to get in touch, then a multi-step form opens that features different questions in a very simple and user-friendly 3-step form.
+Let’s assume you are ready to talk to the specialist to get in touch.
+Upon button click, a multi-step form opens that features different questions in a very simple and user-friendly 3-step format.

 Firstly, it asks a qualifying question on the service you are interested that you can choose via a dropdown.

-Also, the page shows a pop-up of the most recent leads to create authentic urgency for more conversions (Built with LeadProof in LeadGen)
+The page also shows a pop-up of the most recent leads to create authentic urgency for more conversions (Built with LeadProof in LeadGen App)